Drudoo/MED10/README.md

 - Game z distance on button and player
 - Save questions to file
 - Load question in to game
+- 10 questions
+- 3 answers per question
+- have 15 questions/coins and randomly give either question or coin.

 ## Build wirelessly to Android (Mac)